jroller03/ToDoList_Test/README.md

 2. Clone this repository.
 3. run dotnet run in command box.
 4. go to browser and go to localhost:5000.
-5. Explore my leap year program.
+5. Explore my To Do List program.

 ## Known Bugs
 * No known bugs at this time.